StefanSchroeder/Golang-Mutation-testing/README.md

 	---
 	>  if b.flags&StripEscape != 0 {

 Another interesting case.
 There is obviously no test case that makes a difference for the flag StripEscape (at least in this special case).
+Or in other words: Whether this if-branch is entered or not does not make any difference.
+I tried to write a testcase that would actually test this.
+I examined a variable named b.cell.width, but I could not figure out what it does.
+This variable is not read only set in tabwriter.go.
+I probably simply don't get it.

-I originally planned to propose two test cases for these deficiencies, but I haven't looked into it yet.
-Since there is no check for these particular cases, I don't even know if the original code is correct!
+Since there is no check for this particular case, I don't even know if the original code is correct!

 Conclusion